 I attached d rings a little too low on the chair back shelf—having to end up moving them up right under the pocket holes to give it the best fit to hang on a wall.

 Sometimes it’s the simple projects that make me smile the most!
-I love how this chair back shelf turned out.
+I love how this shelf project turned out.

 I think it would be perfect for a guest room or guest bath.